Nevada-Way/hello-ios-pwa/README.md

 This is a test app for installing an hello world pwa app via ios store

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.3.
+This project was generated using Angular CLI version 19.1.0.

 ## Logs